-EUI is measured by the total electricity used within a building in a year, expressed as kilowatt hour (kWh), per gross floor area (m2).
-As electricity is the main source of energy used in Singapore's buildings, other energy sources are typically excluded in the computation of energy use intensity.
+EUI is measured by the total energy used within a building in a year, expressed as kilowatt hour (kWh), per gross floor area (m2).
+The resulting value is expressed in units of energy per unit of floor area in a year, such as kilowatthours per square meter per year (kWh/m2/year).